dkandalov/dkandalov.github.io/micro-blog.md

 permalink: /micro-blog/
 ---

+#### 2026/06/25
+My current faviourite resource for augmented coding is <https://lexler.github.io/augmented-coding-patterns>.
+So you don't just shout at Copilot to make you a sandwich (well, probably don't use Copilot in the first place).

 #### 2026/06/24
 Last week I was at the [SoCraTes UK](https://socratesuk.org) conference for the first time in a few years.
 Classic immersive and expect the unexpected experience.
 An interesting dichotomy between "how to use AI" and "AI will kill us" discussions ("AI" meaning LLMs).